Validation

 shaclClosures refers to additional files with RDF data required to perform validation - such as checking the types of related objects.

-this is particularly useful for relatively small, static vocabularies (e.g. “codelists”) that form part of the specification realised by the building block
+This is particularly useful for relatively small, static vocabularies (e.g. “codelists”) that form part of the specification realised by the building block

 Tools